Here are profiles of a number of the scholars and graduate students

 Columbia Bible College

-I am currently pastor of First United Methodist Church, Terrell, TX.
 I have taught courses in homiletics and biblical studies at Duke, SMU and Austin Seminary.
 My books include Preaching Hosea, Amos and Micah, Your Faith Has Made You Well, and the forthcoming The Bible’s Foundation: An Introduction to the Pentateuch.
 I contribute regularly to Lectionary Homiletics and Feasting on the Word/Gospels, and to sermon anthologies.
 I attended Lambuth University, Perkins School of Theology, and Union Presbyterian Seminary (Ph.D.).
 I am interested in the use of point of view analysis in Old Testament narratives and the potential of this new method for homiletics.

 Charles Aaron (Ph.D. – Union Presbyterian Seminary)